RealDoigt/Dew-Programming-Language-Specification/spec.md

 |inf|infers the type based on the value assigned to the variable; not a real type|NA|NA|NA|NA|

 ### Type Families
-Type families are used for comparing types, which is only useful for template constraints.
+Type families are used for comparing types, which is useful for template constraints, callable contracts and component expectations.
 |family|children|
 |-|-|
 |integer|bits, long bits, long long bits, byte, long byte, long long byte, short int, int, long int|